 This work is carried out through LNE's participation in the Graphene Flagship Validation Service and the GRAAL research project supported by the French National Metrology Network (in french only).

 The Validation service, which brings together two National Metrology Institutes (LNE and NPL) and a Spanish national platform (Instituto de Nanociencia de Aragón - Universidad de Zaragoza), has two ambitions: to develop new measurement methodologies and to offer members of the Graphene Flagship high level metrological characterization services with the aim of facilitating the industrialization and commercialization of graphene-based materials and products.
 The first part is carried out in conjunction with the standardization bodies and VAMAS (Versailles Project on Advanced Materials and Standards).
 As proof of the strong interest in this material, TWA (Technical Working Area) No. 41 "Graphene and related 2D materials", co-piloted by Great Britain and China within VAMAS, is currently coordinating several inter-comparison exercises (structural characterization by Raman spectroscopy, impurities by ICP-MS, elemental analysis and O2 content by XPS, thickness by AFM, lateral size by SEM).
 A survey is also underway to assess the characterization needs in this field.
-The LNE Nanotech Institute is currently participating in the initiative to characterize the thickness of graphene oxide sheets by atomic force microscopy (AFM).
+The LNE Nanotech Institute is currently participating in several of these initiatives, including those aimed at characterizing the thickness of graphene oxide sheets by atomic force microscopy (AFM), the specific surface area of graphene powder by the BET technique and metallic impurities by ICP-MS.

 Image of a graphene bilayer by AFM (LNE)